bekapod/bekapod.dev/content/articles/supabase-magic-login-testing-with-playwright/index.md

 ## Summary

-To summarise, we've:
+We've made some significant progress in our testing process.

-1. Started a local Supabase instance, whether it be on our local machine or in CI
+1. We've set up a local Supabase instance, both on our local machines and in CI environments.
-2. Learnt how Supabase sends emails locally and how to interact with them.
+2. We've also learned how to send and interact with emails locally using Supabase.
-3. Written a global setup function for Playwright, which will run before our tests, and ensure all tests run with the user's session already initialised.
+3. We've written a global setup function for Playwright that runs before our tests and ensures that all tests run with the user's session already initialized.
-4. We wrote a short Playwright test to verify that everything works together.
+4. We've even run a short Playwright test to verify that everything is working together.

 From here, you can continue testing the rest of your app.
-I have yet to write any end-to-end tests for the unauthenticated portion of my app.
-If you do need to, the global setup function will interfere.
-You could create a separate suite of tests without the global setup.
+The global setup function may interfere if you need to test the unauthenticated portion of your app.
+You can create a separate suite of tests without it.